-The Minister for Planning has asked The Department of Environment, Land, Water and Planning (DELWP) to reform existing planning controls to support a more streamlined approach to developing residential aged care (RAC) facilities.
+The Minister for Planning has approved Amendment VC152 introducing a more streamlined and consistent approach to facilitate the development of residential aged care (RAC) facilities.

 More information about ageing trends in Victoria:

-The RAC facility reforms will ensure key outcomes from Homes for Victorians and Plan Melbourne 2017-2050 are achieved.
+The RAC facility reforms support key policy outlined in Homes for Victorians and Plan Melbourne 2017-2050.

-Currently RAC facilities are assessed as a standard residential building e.g. house, townhouse etc.
+Previously, RAC facilities were assessed as standard residential buildings.

-The new planning control will focus on the following assessment requirements:
+The new provision focuses on the following assessment requirements:

-- How a development impacts on its neighbours, e.g. overshadowing, overlooking.
+- How a development impacts on its adjoining neighbours (for example, overshadowing, overlooking).

-- How a development interacts with the immediate streetscape – front and side setbacks.
+- How a development interacts with the immediate streetscape (for example, front, side and rear setbacks).

-- Allow for a maximum height of 13.5 metres to support a reasonably sized RAC facility that contains an appropriate number of beds.
+- Caps building height at a maximum of 16 metres in the Neighbourhood Residential Zone, General Residential Zone and Township Zone to support a reasonably sized RAC facility that contains an appropriate number of beds.

-- Ensure that a minimum number of car spaces (0.3 to each room) is provided.
+- Ensures that a minimum number of car spaces (0.3 to each room) is provided.

-- Other issues such as site access, building footprint coverage etc.
+- Addresses other issues such as site access, building footprint coverage and communal open space.

 For more information, please call the Victorian Government Contact Centre or email us.